0GiS0/audio-azure-functions/README.md

-# Audio Azure Functions
+# Audio utilities using Azure Functions

-Utilities for audio files in azure functions:
+Conversions using ffmpeg and transcriptions with Speech Service

-**Mp3ToWav**: Itconverts from MP3 to WAV in order to be treated by Speech service from Cognitive Services, but it can be used simply as a transformation method.
+**Mp3ToWav**: It converts from MP3 to WAV in order to be treated by Speech service from Cognitive Services, but it can be used simply as a transformation method.
 **WavToText**: Use Speech Service to get the audio transcript.

 ## Quick Deploy to Azure